Cyclone Kina: Preparations and impact

-Severe Tropical Cyclone Kina impacted the island nations of Fiji and Tonga, while it also threatened Vanuatu during its developing stages.
+Cyclone Kina impacted the island nations of Fiji and Tonga, while it also threatened Vanuatu during its developing stages.
 Kina was one of the most destructive tropical cyclones to affect Fiji, with parts of the archipelago experiencing the full brunt of a cyclone, for the first time in twenty years.
 Fiji also suffered its second-greatest ever financial loss from a tropical cyclone, as a result of Kinas strange track through the island nation.
 The only cyclone to cause more damage in Fiji was Winston of February 2016.
 Due to the impact of this system, the name Kina was subsequently retired, from the list of names for the region by the World Meteorological Organization.

 The systems rain bands started to impact the island nation during 28 December, and over the next few days produced torrential rainfall throughout the archipelago.
 Strong winds were observed in the islands during 1 January and gradually increased to hurricane force over the next few days, as the system passed virtually through the middle of Fiji.
 As a result, most parts of the archipelago suffered moderate to severe damage was recorded, while 23 people were killed in Fiji by Kina mostly as a result of drowning and being struck by flying objects.